Lincoln Memorial at sunset

 I shot this photo of the Lincoln Memorial during a photo walk the other day.
 I love shooting the Lincoln Memorial at night.
 The white marble is lit up and always looks striking against the open sky.
 If you’re going to shoot at night, I’d recommend a tripod, though a bean bag would also work because there are plenty of ledges that you can rest the camera on.
 The base settings for this composite was f/8 at 1 second with an ISO of 200.

 You can’t hand hold it at those settings, at least not if you want sharp focus.
-I always carry a shutter release cable for long exposures and either my tripod or does xanax show up on a dot drug test.
+I always carry a shutter release cable for long exposures and either my tripod or find out.
 You can shoot with a tripod from the area near the reflecting pool without any problems but tripods are strictly forbidden in the monument or near the steps.

 The photo below was taken about an hour earlier.
 It’s not an HDR but was processed with the “old polar” preset in Lightroom.